SAP FSCM Interview Questions And Answers

 SAP has recently released an RDS to provide an efficient process to implement SAP FSCM, reducing the cost of implementation.
 This is targeted at smaller customers wanting an accelerated implementation.
 Please note this is only available for customers on Enhancement Package 5 and beyond.

-What are the Major benefits of SAP FSCM?
+6. What are the major benefits of SAP FSCM?

-The Collection work list ensures the correct customer is called at the right time within the Collection process.
-This will enable more customers to be called, as the volume of effort to record a customer contact is simplified into a single transaction.
+The Collection worklist ensures the correct customer is called at the right time within the Collection process.
+This will enable more customers to be called, as the volume of effort to record customer contact is simplified into a single transaction.

 Logging disputes removes manual offline processes, and reducing the time spent to log and process disputes will directly improve the cash collection process leading to more cash being received in a quicker time frame.